 As the team began planning discussions with the Office of Transformation and Innovation, it became clear that the open-enrollment campus would be an ideal place to initiate socioeconomic diversity in the district.
 A weighted lottery was conducted in February of 2016 to ensure a 50/50 balance in economically disadvantaged and non-economically disadvantaged scholars.

-Solar Prep is entering its first year with a diverse population of scholars, a full staff of dedicated, experienced educators, and the continued mission of improving education for girls in Dallas.
+The Solar Prep scholars are entering their third year with a diverse population of scholars, a full staff of dedicated, experienced educators, and the continued mission of improving education for both boys and girls in Dallas.